LeDemmers/t2nds.net/hosting.md

 - Optimized Performance: Our servers are fine-tuned for D&D VTT platforms, ensuring smooth gameplay with minimal lag, so you can focus on storytelling and strategy without interruptions.
 - Easy Setup and Management: With our user-friendly control panel, you can quickly set up your D&D campaign, manage game settings, and customize your server to fit your group’s unique style.
 - Scalability: Whether you're running a small private game or a large public server, our solutions can easily scale to accommodate your needs, allowing for seamless growth as your campaigns evolve.
-- 24/7 Dedicated Support: Our experienced support team is available around the clock to assist with any technical issues, ensuring that your games run smoothly every time.
+- Dedicated Support: Our experienced support team is available to assist with any technical issues, ensuring that your games run smoothly every time.

 #### Collaborative Hosting Opportunities